ethereum/EIPs/EIPS/eip-1.md

 A PR moving an EIP from Last Call to Final SHOULD contain no changes other than the status update.
 Any content or editorial proposed change SHOULD be separate from this status-updating PR and committed prior to it.

-**Stagnant** - Any EIP in `Draft` or `Review` or `Last Call` if inactive for a period of 6 months or greater is moved to `Stagnant`.
+**Stagnant** - Any EIP with a status of `Draft` or `Review`, if inactive for a period of 6 months or greater is moved to `Stagnant`.
 An EIP may be resurrected from this state by Authors or EIP Editors through moving it back to `Draft` or it's earlier status.
 If not resurrected, a proposal may stay forever in this status.

 >*EIP Authors are notified of any algorithmic change to the status of their EIP*